LPenney33/LFEG-RPG-Project/README.md

 * ?

 ### Examples/Locations of Implemented Features for Grading
 * Inheritance -
 * Encapsulation -
 * Polymorphism -
 * Abstraction -
 * Godot Features
 	* Node Types -
 	* Signals -
 	* Scenes -
 * Movement and Collisions -
 * Enemies and Traps -
 * Tilemaps and Worldbuilding -

+### ?
+* Kids Are Not Your Enemies, Its Stupid To Hurt Everyone, But Everyone Says Tonight, Really Are People Playing Everybody's Reset's -